nathan-schubkegel/CppUTest.TestAdapter/README.md

 # Schuub's CppUTest Adapter for Visual Studio
 If you have written your C/C++ tests using [CppUTest](https://cpputest.github.io/)

-Then you are unable to run your tests via Visual Studio's Test Explorer window... until now!
+Then you are unable to run your tests via Visual Studio's Test Explorer window... until ~~now!~~ someday!

 (insert happy image here)

 Usage
 ---
 I don't know yet.
+I thought this was a great idea, then never finished it.

 Development
 ---